 If you’ve found a sympathetic hotel brand you like, then please share!
 I know many inns are upping their game and providing Hypnos beds, rain showers and in room Nespresso machines but alas too many are still concerned with profit over patronage.

-Staying in a STR is a Good Way to Live Like a Local
+Staying in a Short Term Rental Means Live Like a Local

 But isn’t the very point of traveling to discover and explore is to get out of tourist mode and into your world traveler persona?
 What better way to immerse yourself in local culture than to stay where the locals do.